GasbaouiMohammedAlAmin/candidate-evaluation-web-project/README.md

-# used tools project
+# the description files project
 - I based on the nicepages software to generate the front-end part ( nicepages is a desktop application which founded in the drag and drop components)
-- php files to interact with the database(insert and delete candidate)
+- php files folder to interact with the database(insert and delete candidate)
+- js files folder to treat the data input users  using getMeanCandidate.js file, showing the data result in the front end table (unsig fillTable.js )